j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 1. **MQTT Broker (Eclipse Mosquitto)**: Handles secure message communication with TLS
 2. **TimescaleDB**: Optimized time-series database for storing sensor readings
 3. **MQTT-DB Bridge**: Processes incoming messages and stores them in the database
-4. **FastAPI REST API**: Provides HTTP access to the stored data for the backend
+4. **FastAPI REST API**: Provides HTTPS access to the stored data for the backend

 ## Project Context